John Pankow

 John Pankow (born April 28, 1954) is an American actor.
 He began his career on-stage in New York, in numerous Off-Broadway and Broadway plays including Peter Shaffer's Amadeus, John Patrick Shanley's Italian American Reconciliation, and Brian Friel's Aristocrats.
 After a starring role in William Friedkin's To Live and Die in L.A.
 (1985), he began appearing regularly in film and on television, playing Ira Buchman for all eight seasons of Mad About You and later Merc Lapidus on Episodes.

 Early life and education

 Pankow was born in St. Louis, Missouri, to a Catholic family of German and Irish descent, the sixth of nine siblings.
 His elder brother is trombonist/composer James Pankow, a founding member of the rock group Chicago.
 Pankow grew up in Park Ridge, Illinois, and attended Maine South High School and Northeastern Illinois University.

-He left the university in his junior year after he attended a performance of David Mamet's The American Buffalo at the St. Nicholas Theater.
+He left the university in his junior year after he attended a performance of David Mamet's American Buffalo at the St. Nicholas Theater.
 Inspired by the play, he enrolled in the theater's two-year theatrical training program in order to concentrate solely on acting.